Alan Taylor (director): Career

 Taylor has directed for numerous programs on both network television and premium cable, most often on HBO.

 Taylor's early work on television include work on The Sopranos, Sex and the City, and The West Wing.
 Taylor joined the crew of the HBO western drama Deadwood as a director for the first season in 2004.
 Taylor directed the pilot episodes of Mad Men ("Smoke Gets in Your Eyes") and Bored to Death as well as subsequent episodes of each.
 He joined the HBO series Game of Thrones, directing seven episodes including critically acclaimed season 1 episode "Baelor."
 He worked on a television adaptation of the Strugatsky brothers' 1971 science fiction novel Roadside Picnic for the WGN America network.
 Besides his television work, Taylor's early films include Palookaville, The Emperor's New Clothes, and Kill the Poor.

 In the 2010s, Taylor began working on large budget blockbuster films.
 He was hired to direct Thor: The Dark World (2013) a superhero film and sequel to 2011's Thor.
 He was approached by Marvel producer Kevin Feige following director Patty Jenkins exit from the project and hoped he would inject a darker tone into the project after seeing Taylor's work on Game of Thrones.
 Taylor's next film was Terminator Genisys, a film that Taylor hoped to fix following his reading of the script, citing his love of the first two Terminator films.
 After directing nine episodes for the HBO series The Sopranos, Taylor was approached by show creator David Chase to return to direct the 2021 prequel film The Many Saints of Newark.

 In August 2022, it was announced that Taylor was hired to direct multiple episodes of the second season of House of the Dragon.
+He notably directed the fictional Battle of Rook's Rest in "The Red Dragon and the Gold.